-Utilise the under-bed space with storage boxes, trundle storage, or even a pull-out bed for sleepovers.
+Utilize the under-bed space with storage boxes, trundle storage, or even a pull-out bed for sleepovers.

-The room features a very neutral scheme.
-Fabric houseILIV suggest: "As children develop, their styles and identities develop too meaning their bedroom could need four or five restyles from toddler through to teens.
+The design team at ILIV suggest: 'As children develop, their styles and identities develop too meaning their bedroom could need four or five restyles from toddler through to teens.
 Starting with a blank canvas is not only manageable but encourages creativity.
-Keep it simple by painting the walls a neutral tone and experiment using a selection of colourful bunting and wall art.
-Adding co-ordinating pillows will liven the room whilst keeping costs at bay, an achievable makeover which can be frequently mixed up."
+Keep it simple by painting the walls a neutral tone and experiment using a selection of colorful bunting and wall art.
+Adding co-ordinating pillows will liven the room whilst keeping costs at bay, an achievable makeover which can be frequently mixed up.'

-3. Use the walls
+4. Use the walls

-Another great way to maximise space is to keep storage boxes on top of the wardrobes so that anything that isn’t used very often can be hidden away.
+Another great way to maximize space is to keep storage boxes on top of the wardrobes so that anything that isn’t used very often can be hidden away.
 You can also make the most of wall space by putting up shelving and display toys or books to transform the shelves into a decorative feature, or line with baskets and boxes to make the most of the space.

 There are little oak steps up to the top bunk, she's added a magnetic blackboard to the back of the little seating area and bookshelves above, all to add a little bit of fun.
 There are even little hidden doors under the steps for teddy bears to peek out from!